CREPE: Controlling Diffusion with Replica Exchange: Supplementary Methods and Discussion

-For SMC, it's easy to see we need $M\cdot K\cdot N$ NFEs in total.
-For the CREPE communication step.
-At each iteration, we only swap half of the levels, but we need to propose and calculate the RND for both directions, contributing to $M\cdot K / 2 \times 2$ NFEs.
+For the CREPE communication step, at each iteration, we only swap half of the levels, but we need to propose and calculate the RND for both directions, contributing to $M\cdot K / 2 \times 2$ NFEs.
 The local move will not need new NFEs, as we already evaluate the score for the newly accepted sample when we calculate the RND.
 Therefore, in total, CREPE also need $M\cdot K\cdot N$ NFEs.